Lobotomy Software

-Lobotomy Software, Inc. was an American video game developer founded in 1993 and based in Redmond, Washington.
+Lobotomy Studios, Inc., formerly Lobotomy Software, was an American video game developer founded in 1993 and based in Redmond, Washington.
 The company ported Quake and Duke Nukem 3D to the Sega Saturn and developed the first-person shooter PowerSlave (titled Exhumed in Europe).
 Lobotomy Software was acquired by Crave Entertainment in 1998 and renamed to Lobotomy Studios which closed a year later.